VII Constitutional Government of Timor-Leste

-The VII Constitutional Government (VII Governo Constitucional, VII Governu Konstitusionál) was the seventh Constitutional Government (administration or cabinet) under the Constitution of East Timor.
+The VII Constitutional Government (VII Governo Constitucional, VII Governu Konstitusionál) was the seventh Constitutional Government (administration or cabinet) under the Constitution of Timor-Leste.
 Formed on 15 September 2017, it was led by the country's second Prime Minister, Mari Alkatiri, and was replaced by the VIII Constitutional Government on 22 June 2018.

 Composition

 The government was made up of Ministers, Deputy Ministers of the Prime Minister, Vice Ministers and Secretaries of State, as follows: